fairdataihub/SODA-for-SPARC-Docs/docs/prepare-metadata/create-subjects.md

 ## Background

-Under this feature, SODA lets you quickly and accurately prepare the subjects metadata file which is mandatory for all SPARC datasets.
+Under this feature, SODA lets you quickly and accurately prepare the subjects metadata file, which is mandatory for all SPARC datasets where subjects are involved in the study.
 SODA provides a convenient interface, which is more intuitive than the Excel spreadsheet template.
 It also makes use of information from your dataset on Pennsieve, NCBI Taxonomy, Scicrunch, and protocols.io to help you populate some of the fields easily.
 The expected structure of this file, generated automatically by SODA, is explained in our corresponding "[How to](../how-to/how-to-structure-the-subjects-metadata-file.md)" page if you would like to learn about it.

 ## How to